Highest and Best Use – Optimizing Commercial Real EstateApril 30, 2019

 Highest and best use analysis proceeds from the uses of land as if unused.
 However, it also accounts for existing land improvements, such as buildings, and possible changes to those improvements.

 The appraiser will help you determine whether you should develop the land or leave it vacant.
 If left vacant, the appraiser should estimate when future development would be financially feasible.
 For land already developed, appraisers consider further improvements to optimize the property’s highest and best use.
 That is, the appraiser determines whether to keep, alter or demolish existing improvements.
 Furthermore, if the property warrants renovation or redevelopment, the appraiser should estimate when to build the new improvements.

-How to Perform Highest and Best Use Analysis
+How to Perform a Highest and Best Use Analysis

 The definition of highest and best use of land as if vacant requires appraisers evaluate the following four criteria.

 1. Legal Permissibility